Frank Wedekind

 Benjamin Franklin Wedekind (July 24, 1864 – March 9, 1918) was a German playwright.
 His work, which often criticizes bourgeois attitudes (particularly towards sex), is considered to anticipate expressionism and was influential in the development of epic theatre.

 In the English-speaking world, before 2006 Wedekind was best known for the "Lulu" cycle, a two-play series—Erdgeist (Earth Spirit, 1895) and Die Büchse der Pandora (Pandora's Box, 1904)—centered on a young dancer/adventuress of mysterious origin.
 In 2006 his earlier play Frühlings Erwachen (Spring Awakening, 1891) became well known because of a Broadway musical adaptation.

 Life and career

-Benjamin Franklin Wedekind was born on July 24, 1864, in Hanover, German Confederation, Große Aegdienstraße 13 (today: Friedrichswall 10).
+Benjamin Franklin Wedekind was born on July 24, 1864, in Hanover, German Confederation, Große Aegidienstraße 13 (today: Friedrichswall 10).
 His mother was Swiss and became pregnant with him in San Francisco.
 His father, a German, had a Swiss castle in which Wedekind grew up, after the family had left Hanover in 1872.
 Until World War I, when he was forced to obtain a German passport, he was an American citizen and traveled throughout Europe.
 He lived most of his adult life in Munich, though he had a brief period working in advertising, for the Maggi soup firm, in Switzerland in 1886.